 Absolutely.
-Air pollution levels can be nearly 100 times worse in a building than outdoors.
-The American Lung Association says that most people spend 90% of their time inside, making it crucial for homeowners to be knowledgeable about indoor air quality (IAQ) in Charleston.
+Air pollution levels can be nearly 100 times greater inside than outdoors.
+The American Lung Association found that most people spend 90% of their time in a building, making it important for homeowners to be knowledgeable about indoor air quality (IAQ) in Charleston.

-Many standard household items contribute to inferior indoor air quality, like:
+Many regular household items contribute to bad indoor air quality, such as:

 - Chemicals used in carpet, furniture, upholstery and drapes